ImperialCollegeLondon/gridlington-vis/README.md

 +   server_name liionsden.rcs.ic.ac.uk;
 ```

+There is also a requirements to have the OpenVidu server running - see [Deploying OpenVidu CE on premises](https://docs.openvidu.io/en/stable/deployment/ce/on-premises/)

 ## Current steps for Running a WebRTC app and sharing an application window

 1. Make sure nothing's running